Biometix/biometix.github.io/getting_started/cli.md

 docker build -t ghcr.io/biometix/bqat-cli:latest .
 ```

-# Usage
+## Usage

 Create a folder named `data` under your working directory and put your input images in this folder.

 > Note: The tool is designed to be executed with a `/data` folder in your working directory.
 The `/data` folder (where all the images are stored) will be mounted on the container.
 Read and write permission is required for this folder.

 Then just run the script provided (You might need to give it execution permission).

+> Note: You may need to modify the path format of mounted volumns in the `run.sh` for specific shell.

-## Example
+### Example

 ``` sh
 # Process samples in /input under /data with iris mode